-Environmental and regulatory considerations will be contemplated during every step of the engineering design, as well as opportunities for innovation and cost savings.
+In addition, environmental and regulatory considerations will be considered during every step of the engineering design, as well as opportunities for innovation and cost savings.
 Models for capital costs, operating costs, and revenue will be created to develop a definitive economic analysis of the Tamarack North Project.